skspade/workmux/README.md

   from when creating a new branch.
 By default, new branches are created from the current branch you have checked out.
-- `--pr <number>`: Checkout a GitHub pull request by its number into a new worktree. **Requires the `gh` command-line tool to be installed and authenticated.**
+- `--pr <number>`: Checkout a GitHub pull request by its number into a new worktree.
+  - Requires the `gh` command-line tool to be installed and authenticated.
   - The local branch name defaults to the PR's head branch name, but can be overridden (e.g., `workmux add custom-name --pr 123`).
 - `-b, --background`: Create the tmux window in the background without switching to it.
 Useful with `--prompt-editor`.
 - `-w, --with-changes`: Move uncommitted changes from the current worktree to the new worktree, then reset the original worktree to a clean state.
-Useful when you've accidentally started working on the wrong branch.
+Useful when you've started working on main and want to move your branches to a new worktree.
 - `--patch`: Interactively select which changes to move (requires `--with-changes`).
 Opens an interactive prompt for selecting hunks to stash.
 - `-u, --include-untracked`: Also move untracked files (requires